YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 Do I have to get my bike inspected?

 No, but we strongly urge you to be familiar with how to care for your bike or have it tuned up regularly.
 Many people experience technical problems on race day that could have been easily avoided.
 You are responsible for your bike’s safety and maintenance.
-Our partners at Gear West Bike & Triathlon offer a discounted “Pre-Race Tune-Up” to all registered Women’s Tri participants.
+Our partners at The Hub Bike Co-op offer a pre-race tune-up based on availability.

 Are there specifications for the bike helmets?